-Access: enabling people to get to all locations in a community easily and safely, whether they are walking, biking, driving or require special assistance to get there.
+Access: enabling people to get to all locations in a community easily and safely, whether they are walking, biking, driving or using other means to get there.

 Linkages: strong connections for important public spaces, tying them together while also connecting them to neighborhoods.